 Teton County Weed and Pest Control District is a legally organized Weed and Pest District by Wyoming State Statutes (W.S.
 11-5-101 through 119).
 The District, established by the Wyoming State Legislature in 1973, consists of a locally appointed government board charged with implementing and pursuing an effective program for the control of designated and declared weeds and pests.

-- Below are some of the most notable details and results of Jackson Hole Weed Management Association’s current grant requests with Teton County.
+- Below are some of the most notable details and results of Jackson Hole Weed Management Association’s current grant requests with Teton Conservation District.
 Backcountry Horseback (2004 – Present) Over the last five years, 4723 miles of trail and hillsides have been inventoried and treated.
 An average of 945 miles per …Read More